oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/fmw-infra/_index.md

 by consulting the README file that accompanies the patch.

-If you wish to apply a ZDP compliant patch which can be applied with a rolling restart, after you have patched the domain image as shown in this [sample](https://github.com/oracle/docker-images/tree/master/OracleFMWInfrastructure/samples/12213-patch), you can edit the domain custom resource with the name of the new image and the operator will initiate a rolling restart of the domain.
+If you wish to apply a ZDP compliant patch which can be applied with a rolling restart, after you have patched the FMW Infrastructure image as shown in this [sample](https://github.com/oracle/docker-images/tree/master/OracleFMWInfrastructure/samples/12213-patch), you can edit the domain custom resource with the name of the new image and the operator will initiate a rolling restart of the domain.